0xcesium/Symmetric-Key-Encryption-Using-Image-As-Key/README.md

 This encryption technique cannot be defeated without the key, therefore the picture used.
 Please see the abstract below.

-## Abstract (from the white paper published under the IEEE seal in late 2015):
+## Abstract (from the white paper published under the IEEE seal late 2015):

 ```
 Symmetric key cryptography is a common cryptographic technique using the same key at both the transmitter and receiver side.